staropera/aa-freight/README.md

 Finally go ahead and define the first pricing of a courier route.
 See section **Pricing** for details.

 That's it.
-The Alliance Freight app is fully installed and ready to be used.
+The Freight app is fully installed and ready to be used.

 ## Updating

-To update your existing installation of Alliance Freight first enable your virtual environment.
+To update your existing installation of Freight first enable your virtual environment.

 Then run the following commands from your AA project directory (the one that contains `manage.py`).